adjust/unity_sdk/README.md

 ![][android_sdk_location_new]

-Since now you have possibility to access separate parts of the Google Play Services library and not just the whole library like before, you can add just the part of the Google Play Services library which adjust SDK needs - the analytics part.
-Add the `play-services-analytics` folder to your `Assets/Plugins/Android` folder and Google Play Services needed by the adjust SDK should be successfully integrated.
+Since now you have possibility to access separate parts of the Google Play Services library and not just the whole library like before, you can add just the part of the Google Play Services library which adjust SDK needs - the basement part.
+Add the `play-services-basement-x.y.z.aar` file to your `Assets/Plugins/Android` folder and Google Play Services needed by the adjust SDK should be successfully integrated.

 ### <a id="post-build-process">Post build process